ryanball43/ECE-1000-Final-Project/README.md

 * Has claw with the ability to open and close in accordance to the clicking of the joystick.
 ## Who Are We?
 Dr. Bhattacharya's ECE - 1000 Students
 * Lloyd (Michael) Harris - Novice Eletrical Engineering Major
+* *
-* Ryan Ball - Novice Eletrical Engineering Major
+* Ryan Ball - Novice Computer Engineering Major
 * Logan Garrett - Novice Eletrical Engineering Major